Difference-of-Convex Elastic Net for Compressed Sensing: Introduction

 and its unconstrained regularized form

-where $\bm{A} \in \mathbb{R}^{m \times n}$ denotes the sensing matrix, $\bm{b} \in \mathbb{R}^m$ is the observation vector, and $\bm{x} \in \mathbb{R}^n$ is the signal to be recovered.
+where $\bm{A} \in \mathbb{R}^{m \times n}$ denotes the sensing matrix, $\bm{b} \in \mathbb{R}^m$ is the observation vector.
 The parameter $\lambda > 0$ balances the data fidelity term and the regularization term.
 Two key tuning parameters are introduced: $\gamma \in (0,1)$ controls the mixing ratio between the $\ell_1-\alpha\ell_2$ and $\ell_2^2$ components, while $\alpha \in (0,1)$ adjusts the strength of the nonconvex difference term.
 The unconstrained regularized problem~\eqref{eq:unconstprobm} is referred to as DCEN, and the constrained problem~\eqref{eq:constprobm} as CDCEN.
-We primarily investigate the theoretical properties of CDCEN and the optimization methods for solving DCEN.
-DCEN aims to combine the high-precision recovery capability of nonconvex regularization with the stability of Elastic Net, and seeks an optimal balance between sparsity induction and bias control through adjustable parameters.
+DCEN aims to combine the high-precision recovery capability of nonconvex regularization with the stability of Elastic Net, and seeks a balance between sparsity induction and bias control through adjustable parameters.
 Notably, DCEN provides a highly unified mathematical framework: by flexibly tuning $\gamma$ and $\alpha$, DCEN reduces to several classical convex and nonconvex regularization models: \begin{itemize} \item $\ell_1 - \ell_2$ model: when $\gamma \to 1$ and $\alpha \to 1$, the regularization term degenerates to the difference measure $\|\bm{x}\|_1 - \|\bm{x}\|_2$; \item $\ell_1 - \alpha \ell_2$ model: when $\gamma \to 1$ and $\alpha \in (0,1)$, DCEN recovers the classical nonconvex $\ell_1 - \alpha \ell_2$ measure; \item LASSO model: when $\gamma \to 1$ and $\alpha \to 0$, the $\ell_2$ term vanishes, yielding the standard $\ell_1$ minimization problem; \item Elastic Net model: when $\gamma \in (0,1)$ and $\alpha \to 0$, the nonconvex subtraction term disappears, reducing DCEN to Elastic Net; \item Ridge regression: when $\gamma \to 0$ and $\alpha \to 0$, only the $\ell_2^2$ term remains. \end{itemize}

+In summary, DCEN inherits the advantages of nonconvex measures in sparse approximation while retaining the ability of the Elastic Net to handle correlated variables.
+Compared with ratio-type measures, DCEN is constructed within the DC framework, which guarantees coercivity of the objective function and enables efficient optimization via DC algorithms (DCA).
+Tuning the parameter $\gamma$ preserves the sparsity-promoting property while effectively mitigating nonconvexity and enhancing smoothness.